ICC Scholarships

 • Renewal- Student must maintain a cumulative GPA of 3.0 or higher each term.
 Award may be renewed for a second consecutive award year.

-• Academic Requirement- Graduating high school GPA or cumulative collegiate GPA of 3.0 or higher; or ACT Composite score 22-23; or GED score of 680 – 800, and student must reside in Captain's Quarters or Bricks housing.
+• Academic Requirement- Graduating high school GPA or cumulative collegiate GPA of 3.0 or higher; or ACT Composite score 22-23; or GED score of 680 – 800, and student must reside in on-campus housing.

 • Renewal- Student must maintain a cumulative GPA of 3.0 or higher each term.
 Award may be renewed for a second consecutive award year.